Kruthiksp/Java8/README.md

 78. Create a custom collector that takes a stream of strings and groups them by their first character, while also counting how many words fall into each group.
+79. Write a custom collector that takes a Stream<Integer> and returns a Map<String, Double> with the following keys:
+	"positiveSum" -> Sum of all positive numbers "negativeSum" -> Sum of all negative numbers "average" -> Average of all numbers (positive + negative)
 </pre>

 <!-- <h2>Bonus Problem Statements</h2>